 Honey also contains many enzymes that supports overall immune function, which helps with allergy relief.

 3. Apple Cider Vinegar (ACV)

-Quercetin is naturally found in plant foods such as cruciferous vegetables (like broccoli or cauliflower), onions/shallots, green tea and citrus fruits.
-Quercetin is a bioflavonoid that stabilizes the release of histamines and helps to naturally control allergy symptoms.
+Quercetin is a polyphenol antioxidant that is naturally found in plant foods, such as cruciferous vegetables (like broccoli or cauliflower), onions/shallots, green tea and citrus fruits.
+Considered a bioflavonoid that stabilizes the release of histamines, it helps naturally control allergy symptoms.

 5. Neti Pot

 Thankfully, this “alternative” approach to preventing congestion and allergies has now become more mainstream.
-David Rabago, MD, has conducted several studies on the subject and has proven clinically that using a neti pot is beneficial for preventing and treating several upper respiratory conditions, including chronic and acute sinusitis, the common cold and seasonal allergies.
-(11)
+David Rabago, MD, has conducted several studies on the subject and has proved clinically that using a neti pot is beneficial for preventing and treating several upper respiratory conditions, including chronic and acute sinusitis, the common cold, and seasonal allergies.

 6. Stinging Nettle

 Research has specifically shown that stinging nettle leaf naturally controls histamines, which is why a growing number of doctors recommend taking a freeze-dried preparation before hay fever season begins.
 It can also be used as a tea or in tincture form.

 According to sinus allergy experts, other herbal remedies that may help control symptoms by supporting the immune system and reducing congestion include: